markwceng/tsuro/README.md

 # Tsuro
 Multiplayer implementation of Tsuro using remote clients and a server.
+The traditional rules for Tsuro can be found [here](https://www.ultraboardgames.com/tsuro/game-rules.php) - this implementation differs slightly, but the general concept is still the same.

 ### Example turn
 Ansh can view the tiles in his hand to choose from, as well as the one he has currently selected.
 He can also see the board and the coordinates at which his selected tile will be placed when he confirms his move.
 The automated referee ensures that only legal placements are allowed.